sss1 sss2

 Charitable Stamp Collecting Organizations

-The American Philatelic Society, American First Day Cover Society and the American Topical Association are registered as not-for-profit educational institutions with the IRS.
+All of these organizations are registered as not-for-profit educational institutions with the IRS.
 Donations to them may be tax deductible for U.S. citizens.
-Both will furnish you with a receipt for your contribution, although none will put a dollar value on it.
+All will furnish you with a receipt for your contribution, although none will put a dollar value on it.
+First Stamps destributes stamps to kids.

 American Philatelic Society